wilsonsfh/tp/docs/UserGuide.md

 - There can only exist 1 `task/` prefix for each TaskCommand to be added.
 - When only 1 task field is provided (e.g. `completed`), and it matches with a valid task status or due date format, it will be interpreted strictly as such regardless of the intention.
-- When invalid date format is provided for a 1 task field, it is accepted as valid task description.

 **Limitations:**
+- When invalid date format is provided for the task description field, it is accepted as valid as there is no restriction of input standardisation.
 - When there exists multiple errors with the command input by the user, the error message will only show up one by one at a time.

 **Related:**